dylan7329/Requestal/README.md

    Click on the download link for the extension that matches your operating system.

 3. **Install in Chrome**
    After downloading, locate the downloaded file.
 Open Google Chrome, go to the Extensions page by clicking on the three dots in the upper right corner, then select **More Tools** > **Extensions**.
 Enable "Developer mode" at the top right.
-Click on **Load unpacked** and select the folder where the extension files are located.
+Click on **Load unpacked** and select the folder containing the extension files.

 4. **Activate the Extension**
    Once installed, you’ll see Requestal in your Chrome extensions.
 Click on it to start using its features.